petrbroz/svf-utils/README.md

 - run the command with a Model Derivative URN (and optionally viewable GUID)
     - to access Forge you must also specify credentials (`FORGE_CLIENT_ID` and `FORGE_CLIENT_SECRET`) or an authentication token (`FORGE_ACCESS_TOKEN`) as env. variables
+- run the command with `--deduplicate` to deduplicate geometries (may increase the processing time)

 #### Unix/macOS

 ```
-forge-convert <path to local svf> --output-folder <path to output folder>
+forge-convert <path to local svf> --output-folder <path to output folder> --deduplicate
 ```

 or